grepmonkey/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+Create a new dataset that is equal to the original dataset but with the missing data filled in, the new dataset is filledInActivityMonitoringData:

 ```r